ClickHouse/ClickHouse/docs/en/sql_reference/statements/create.md

 ## CREATE SETTINGS PROFILE {#create-settings-profile-statement}

-Creates a [settings profile](../../operations/settings/settings_profiles.md) that can be assigned to a user of role.
+Creates a [settings profile]((../../operations/access_rights.md#settings-profile-management)) that can be assigned to a user or a role.

 ### Syntax {#create-settings-profile-syntax}